 Experts reported that many tragedies are caused by “a flood of fentanyl-filled counterfeit pills being sold on social media and sometimes delivered straight to kids’ homes.”

 Fentanyl is a synthetic opioid that’s 50 times stronger than heroin.
 As a result, the substance is currently the leading cause of overdose deaths in the United States.
-In 2021, the DEA seized 20.4 million fake pills, and 40 percent of these pills contained a lethal dose of fentanyl.
+In 2024, the DEA seized more than 60 million fake pills laced with fentanyl, along with almost 8,000 pounds of fentanyl powder.

 These deadly, fake pills find their way into teens’ hands through social media drug dealers.
 One pill containing fentanyl is more than enough to kill.